openproblems-bio/openproblems/openproblems/tasks/spatial_decomposition/README.md

 In the spatial target, ground-truth cell-type proportions are stored in `adata_spatial.obsm["proportions_true"]`.
 Methods should return only the spatial data with inferred proportions stored in `adata_spatial.obsm["proportions_pred"]`.
 Metrics shall compare `adata_spatial.obsm['proportions_pred']` to `adata_spatial.obsm['proportions_true']`.

-## Metrics

-### R2

-R2 pronounced as "R squared", also known as the "coefficient of determination".
-R2 reports the fraction of the true proportion values' (`adata.obsm["proportions_true"]`) variance that can be explained by the predicted proportion values (`adata.obsm["proportion_pred"]`).
-The **best score**, and upper bound, is 1.0.
-There is no fixed lower bound for the metric.
-The _uniform/non-weighted average_ across all cell types/states is used to summarize performance.
-See the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) documentation for details on the implementation and the [wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) site for more general information regarding the metric.